William Malet (Magna Carta baron)

 William Malet was one of the rebel barons who were heavily indebted to King John.
 It is believed that by 1214 he owed the king as much as £1333.
 In 1214 he entered into an agreement to serve with the king along with 10 knights and 20 other soldiers in exchange for the cancellation of his debts.
 However, the agreement broke down for an unknown reason and by 1215 he joined the rebellion.

-William Malet seems to have died just a few months after Magna Carta was executed by King John.
+William Malet seems to have died just a few months after Magna Carta was signed by King John.

 Landholdings

 Amongst the manors comprising his feudal barony were his caput of Curry Mallet, where stood his castle, and Shepton Mallet in Somerset.

 Marriages and progeny

 He married twice but left no male progeny, only three daughters and co-heiresses, who divided their father's estate.

 By his first wife, whose name is unknown, Malet had a daughter.